EberronBruce/IBM_SIMPLE_LLM_CHATBOT_PYTHON_HUGGING_FACE/README.md

 # BlenderBot Chatbot in Python

+A simple chatbot using an LLM from Hugging Face, built as part of IBM’s AI Developer certification.

 This project is a simple command-line chatbot built using the [Facebook BlenderBot 400M distilled model](https://huggingface.co/facebook/blenderbot-400M-distill), powered by Hugging Face's `transformers` library.

+---

+## Tech Stack
+Python, Hugging Face Transformers, IBM Cloud, Skills Network

 ---